-Okonkwo joined what is today Federal Radio Corporation of Nigeria (FRCN), then known as the Nigerian Broadcasting Corporation as a Programme Assistant on March 8, 1957, before being trained at the Australian Broadcasting Commission between 1964 and 1965.
+Okonkwo joined what is today the Federal Radio Corporation of Nigeria (FRCN), then known as the Nigerian Broadcasting Corporation as a Programme Assistant on March 8, 1957, before being trained at the Australian Broadcasting Commission between 1964 and 1965.
 He later became the first manager of sports and head of Outside Broadcast (OB) with sheer dint of hard work.

 Ernest Okonkwo Death

-Okonkwo’s death on August 7, 1990, marked the end of a journey he began in 33 years ago in 1957 when he joined the then Nigerian Broadcasting Corporation (NBC).
+Okonkwo’s death on August 7, 1990, marked the end of a journey he began 33 years ago in 1957 when he joined the then Nigerian Broadcasting Corporation (NBC).

 He was survived by his wife, Mrs. Joy Okonkwo, and five children, one of whom is Amaka Okonkwo-Oboh who is a sports lawyer.